 Sometimes, consumers aren't happy with your services or products and might turn to competitors to make purchases.

-By looking at their browsing habits and monitoring engagement levels, companies can find consumers who are willing to leave and take appropriate actions to retain them.
+By analyzing their browsing habits and monitoring engagement levels, companies can identify consumers who are likely to leave and take appropriate steps to retain them.

 User flow modeling

-The path a user takes on a mobile application or a website to finish a task is called the user flow.
+The path a user takes through a mobile application or website to complete a task is called the user flow.

-Organizations can track all movements of users via their journey using customer intelligence analysis, which allows organizations to model user flows on-site and find possibilities to improve user flows.
+Organizations can track all user movements throughout their journey using customer intelligence analysis, enabling them to model on-site user flows and identify opportunities to improve them.

-This will enable organizations to make changes to the application interface so that customers don’t face any difficulty in browsing and availing of services.
+This will enable organizations to make changes to the application interface so that customers don't face any difficulties while browsing or availing services.

 5 Ways to Build Customer Intelligence Strategies for Business

-Building or implementing customer intelligence strategies for business include the following steps:
+Building or implementing customer intelligence strategies for business includes the following steps:

 Define goals